hackcheckio/Hackcheck-Private-API/README.md

 `elapsed` - String that represents the milliseconds it took our server to return results for your query.

-`success` - Boolean that represents if the API request was successful or failed
+`success` - Boolean that represents if the API request was successful or if it failed.

 `message` - String that contains a message, this element is only returned if success is false.